irawinder/EpiSim/README.md

 	2. Download Processing 3
 	https://processing.org/download/

+	3. Clone this repository, preserving any files and folder structure

-	3. Open and run "/Episim/Processing/Main/Main.pde" with Processing 3
+	4. Open and run "/Episim/Processing/Main/Main.pde" with Processing 3